 As mentioned above, there are a lot of different grades of petroleum jelly.
 Manufacturers don't all triple refine and purify.
 So, many of the petroleum jelly brands are likely contaminated with carcinogens.

 Keep in mind that your dog will lick whatever you put on their paws, so you must use a safe and non-toxic product!
+Also, whatever is on their paws can be absorbed into their bodies.

 Petroleum jelly doesn't naturally contain moisturizers.
 When applied, petroleum jelly provides a cover over the skin locking in the moisture that is ALREADY there!